 Following what feels like a fortnight, the human vice releases its prey.
 He giggles.
 The culprit’s father watches on, sporting an expression that combines misty-eyed pride with glee.
 “We have a rule,” he grins.
 “If requested, Charlie is allowed to bite.”

 At least I’m in good company.
 The injury list includes Jimmy Carr on The Big Fat Quiz of the Noughties and, of course, his own brother Harry.
-Ten years ago, Charlie bit his finger.
+In 2007, Charlie bit his finger.

-Uploaded on 22 May 2007, ‘Charlie bit my finger – again !’ is the accidental viral sensation that, as I type these words (with a still-sore finger, I hasten to add), has 849,125,241 views.
+Uploaded on 22 May that year, ‘Charlie bit my finger – again !’ is the accidental viral sensation that, as I type these words (with a still-sore finger, I hasten to add), has 849,125,241 views.
 Eight hundred and forty-nine million.

 For 171 days in 2009 (before VEVO came along and forever spoiled the game), it was YouTube’s most widely seen video, watched from the White House to Vatican City.
 It has been parodied by the Hemsworths, spliced with Kanye and remixed using screaming goats, Spartan warriors and, perhaps inevitably, Luis Suarez.